Contact Kathryn Leo-Nyquist, Education Program Director

-Champlain College's Early Childhood/Elementary Teacher Education program creates a very distinctive advantage for its graduates.
-Because these students graduate with dual endorsement, they have a fuller understanding of all the developmental and learning stages that will come for those they teach.
-Champlain College's holistic approach to teacher education makes its students better teachers and more attractive in the marketplace.
+Champlain College's Early Childhood/Elementary Teacher Education program creates a distinctive advantage for its graduates.
+Because our students graduate with dual endorsement, they have a fuller understanding of all the developmental and learning stages that will come for those they teach.